1/7 Eggersdorf Rd. Ormeau

 6. Worn Fillings or Dental Devices: Over time, dental fillings can weaken, break, or develop rough edges, allowing plaque to accumulate more easily.

-7. Gum Disease: Receding gums can expose parts of your teeth that are more susceptible to tooth decay.
+7. Gum Disease: Receding gums can expose parts of your teeth more susceptible to tooth decay.

 Dental Treatment Options